FilipiMachado/saas-ai-fullstack/README.md

 ## 💻 Project (Work in Progress)

-Access the platform: https://saas-ai-fullstack-production.up.railway.app/ (Login is Needed)
+<strong>Access the platform:</strong> https://saas-ai-fullstack-production.up.railway.app/ (Login is Needed)

 A Saas platform designed to generate text, video, music, images, and code using AI.